-Although supporting details clearly assist in determining the safety significance of the , inspectors should be cautious in making direct statements regarding safety significance in the inspection report details.
+Although supporting details clearly assist in determining the safety significance of the finding, inspectors should be cautious in making direct statements regarding safety significance in the inspection report details.
 Violation severity levels, as described in the NRC Enforcement Policy, are based on the degree of safety significance involved.
 In assessing the significance of a noncompliance, the NRC considers four specific issues: (1) actual safety consequences: (2) potential safety consequences, (3) potential for impacting the NRC's ability to perform its regulatory function, and (4) any willful aspects of the violation.
 As a result, if an inspection report refers to a noncompliance as being "of low safety significance" (meaning, in a general sense, that the noncompliance did not result in any actual adverse impact on equipment or personnel), the writer may have inadvertently made it difficult for the NRC to subsequently decide that the potential for an adverse impact or the regulatory significance of the noncompliance warrants issuance of a SL III violation.
-Therefore, before characterizing a as being of “low safety significance,” the inspector should also address the potential consequences and regulatory consequences of the violation in addition to the absence of an actual adverse consequence.
+Therefore, before characterizing a noncompliance as being of “low safety significance,” the inspector should also address the potential consequences and regulatory consequences of the violation in addition to the absence of an actual adverse consequence.

-Noncompliance Involving Willfulness.
-Inspection reports should neither speculate nor reach conclusions about the intent behind a , such as whether it was deliberate, willful, or due to careless disregard.
-As with any observation, the report discussion should include relevant details on the circumstances of the without making a conclusion about ntent:
+Noncompliances Involving Willfulness.
+Inspection reports should neither speculate nor reach conclusions about the intent behind a noncompliance, such as whether it was deliberate, willful, or due to careless disregard.
+As with any observation, the report discussion should include relevant details on the circumstances of the noncompliance without making a conclusion about intent:

 Example: "The radiographer failed to activate his alarming rate meter, although he had informed the inspectors earlier that he had been properly trained on the use of the device"; not, "The radiographer deliberately failed to activate his alarming rate meter."

-Conclusions about the willfulness of a are agency decisions and are normally not made until after the OI has completed an investigation.
-A premature or inaccurate discussion of the willfulness of a in the inspection report could result in later conflicts based on additional input and review.
-Inspection reports that include potentially willful are to be coordinated with OI and the Office of Enforcement (OE).
+Conclusions about the willfulness of a noncompliance are agency decisions and are normally not made until after the OI has completed an investigation.
+A premature or inaccurate discussion of the potential willfulness of a noncompliance in the inspection report could result in later conflicts based on additional input and review.
+Inspection reports that include potentially willful noncompliances are to be coordinated with OI and the Office of Enforcement (OE).

 6.0 RELEASE AND DISCLOSURE OF INSPECTION REPORTS AND ASSOCIATED DOCUMENTS

 Except for report enclosures containing exempt information, all final inspection reports will be routinely disclosed to the public.
-Information that should not appear in an inspection report is described in 10 CFR 2.390 and 9.17.
-Management Directive 8.8, “Management of Allegations,” addresses how an inspection report may be used to document allegation followup activities.
+Information that should not appear in an inspection report is described in 10 CFR 2.390 and in 10 CFR 9.17.
+Management Directive 8.8, “Management of Allegations,” addresses how an inspection report may be used to document allegation follow-up activities.
 IMC 0620, "Inspection Documents and Records," provides guidance on acquisition and control of NRC records, including inspection-related documents.

-Information in inspection reports concerning a ’s physical protection, classified matter protection, or material control and accounting program, which is not otherwise designated as Safeguards Information or classified as National Security Information or Restricted Data, is withheld from public disclosure under 10 CFR 2.390.
+Information in inspection reports concerning a permit holder’s physical protection, classified matter protection, or material control and accounting program, which is not otherwise designated as Safeguards Information or classified as National Security Information or Restricted Data, is withheld from public disclosure under 10 CFR 2.390.
 The cover letters are public, but the reports are not.

 END

-Appendix C: NPUF Assessment Process
+Appendix C: NPUF Construction Assessment Process

 1.0 PURPOSE

-This appendix provides guidance for assessing operational The results of review should:
+This appendix provides guidance for assessing quality of construction and operational program readiness prior to an NPUF receiving an operating license.
+These assessment reviews should be conducted on a continuous basis throughout the construction phase of the project.
+The results of these reviews should:

-1.1 Provide an assessment of
+1.1 Provide an assessment of quality in the applicable construction areas listed as appendices to Inspection Procedure (IP) 69020.
+This assessment shall be used to determine if the baseline inspection plan for the facility will be adjusted.